I served as a Teaching Assistant (TA), Associate Instructor (AI) and Reader for 16 quarters during my graduate studies.

 I strongly believe in learner-centered teaching—a pedagogical approach that I have practiced as a teaching assistant (TA) and associate instructor (AI) for the six years.

-At UC Davis, I have had the rewarding experience of utilizing this approach in leading weekly discussion sections for both introductory and upper-division courses in linguistics, and even teaching two of my own courses (LIN 1, 103A).
+At UC Davis, I had the rewarding experience of utilizing this approach in leading weekly discussion sections for both introductory and upper-division courses in linguistics, and even teaching two of my own courses (LIN 1, LIN 103A).
 For me, being an instructor is more than simply presenting new concepts or ideas.
 I strive to contribute to the growth of my students by inspiring them to engage with the material.

 Creating an environment where students feel comfortable engaging with the material and interacting is key for their overall success in the course.
 It is for this reason that I began creating focused worksheets and activities for my own students, integrating both structured review and example exercises.
 I enjoy these more interactive discussion sections and lectures, where students break-away to work in small groups and discuss their approaches.